 When there are available positions open for our team, they will be listed on our careers page.
-You will be apply to apply through the listing page for any currently open position.
+You will be able to apply through the listing page for any currently open position.

 Interested in becoming a part of our team in a more flexible capacity?
 Consider checking out information on how to volunteer for Gigi’s!